Scaling with Collapse: Efficient and Predictable Training of LLM Families: What factors modulate training curve shape?

-The first term is a variance floor $\propto 1/\tema$ approached as $1-e^{-2\trainfrac/\tema}$; the second is a bias term decaying $e^{-2\trainfrac/\tema}$.
-Thus smaller $\tema$ averages fewer steps (fast bias reduction, higher variance floor), larger $\tema$ averages more (slower start, lower floor), matching the \emph{fast-then-flatten} shape under constant LR.\@ With LR decay, however, $\alpha_t=\eta_t\lambda$ decreases over training, so instantaneous timescale $\tema_t=1/(\eta_t\lambda T)$ \emph{increases}.
-Small-$\tema$ runs still descend quickly early, then gain extra late variance suppression as $\tema_t$ grows, producing a steeper end-of-training drop (e.g., \cref{fig:lrsched}: drop grows with LR decay).
+where the first term approaches a variance floor $\propto 1/\tema$ and the second is an exponentially decaying bias term.
+Smaller $\tema$ thus yields faster initial decay but a higher floor, while larger $\tema$ yields slower initial decay but a lower floor, matching the observed \emph{fast-then-flatten} behavior under constant LR.
+With LR decay, $\eta_t\lambda$ decreases and the instantaneous timescale $\tema_t=1/(\eta_t\lambda T)$ \emph{increases}, enhancing late-stage variance suppression and steepening final drop (e.g., \cref{fig:lrsched}: more LR decay, more drop).

-\emph{Scale invariance.} Normalizing by final loss removes the curvature factor $h$ (\cref{sec:app_tema}).
-Provided the residual bias at end-of-training is negligible relative to the noise floor, the normalized TLC depends only on $\tema$ and $\trainfrac$.
+\emph{Scale invariance.} After normalizing by the final loss, the curvature factor $h$ cancels (\cref{sec:app_tema}).
+Provided residual bias at end-of-training is negligible relative to the variance floor, the normalized TLC depends only on $\tema$ and $\trainfrac$.
 Thus, at matched $\tema$, normalized TLCs collapse across scales.

 \paragraph{Explaining effect of TPP.}